 2107-January-Everett Districts Now forms political PAC to run campaign.

-2017-City Council Subcommitee report denies request for council study of districts (subcommittee members were Roberts, Bader and Franklin)
+2017-City Council Subcommitee votes to not allow full council to study of districts and publishes report that districts "lower the bar" for candidates (subcommittee members were Roberts, Bader and Franklin)

 2017-Spring-EDN and supporters meet with all council members, Everett Representatives for State Legislature and County (Robinson, Sells, McCoy and Sullivan).
 LWV attends nearly every neighborhood meeting across the city.